Home Warranty Total Cost Analysis: Premium + Fees + Hidden Costs

 • Long-term wear issues like corrosion, sediment buildup, or rust

-• Code compliance upgrades required before completing a repair (rarely covered — see our guide on home warranty code upgrades)
+• Code compliance upgrades required before completing a repair (rarely covered in full)

 Items Excluded from Basic Plans